turbulem/ios-guidelines/README.md

 UIButton *setBut;
 ```

-A three letter prefix (e.g. `BMA`) should always be used for class names, categories (especially for categories on Cocoa classes) and constants.
+A three letter prefix should always be used for class names, categories (especially for categories on Cocoa classes) and constants.
 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.
+That prefix depends on where the code lays, refer to architecture or tech lead to know which to use (`BPF`, `BPUI`, `BMA`, `HON`, etc)

 **For example:**